blockwatch-cc/tezos-api/content/explorer.md

 }
 ```

 Returns information about a Tezos smart contract.
-For balance details call the [explorer account endpoint](#accounts) using the contract's KT1 address.
+For balance details call the [explorer account endpoint](#accounts) using the contracts KT1 address.

 ### HTTP Request